aiven/terraform-provider-aiven/docs/resources/clickhouse_role.md

 ### Required

 - `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.
-- `role` (String) The role that is to be created.
+- `role` (String) The name of role.
 Changing this property forces recreation of the resource.
 - `service_name` (String) The name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.

 ### Optional